 McDougle, L. M., Handy, F., Katz-Gerro, T., Greenspan, I., & Lee, H-Y. (2015).
 Factors predicting proclivity and intensity to volunteer for the environment in the US and South Korea.
 Journal of Environmental Planning & Management, 58(5), 837-854.

 Walk, M., Greenspan, I., Crossley, H. & Handy, F. (2015).
-Skills-training programs in supported social enterprises: A social return on investment analysis.
+Social return on investment analysis: A case study of a job and skills training program offered by a social enterprise.
 Nonprofit Management and Leadership, 26(2), 129-144.

 Walk, M., Greenspan, I., Crossley, H. & Handy, F. (2015).
 Mind the gap: Expectations versus experiences of clients utilizing job-training services in a social enterprise.
 Annals of Public and Cooperative Economics, 86(2), 221-244.